-An update - April 2019 - "Fix the Hall"
+An update - November 2020 - "Fix the Hall"

 The Watson Institute is a beautiful – and old – building.
-121 years to be precise.
+123 years to be precise.
 It serves as our invaluable village hall – and much more besides.
 It’s a unique landmark in the area and its ‘Castle’ design is synonymous with Castle Carrock.
 It's used by almost everyone in our community at some time or other – for weekly classes to village events to private parties to Christmas festivities to elections to parish council meetings to concerts, plays and talks.

 But it has some structural issues we need to tackle on behalf of our community.
-We need to invest in some specific stabilization work so that it can carry on being enjoyed by our community now and for generations to come.
+We need to invest in some specific stabilization and refurbishment work so that it can carry on being enjoyed by our community now and for generations to come.

 Following ongoing surveys and exploratory analysis, we began the work in March 2020 when we stabilised the building using a system of underpinning by a firm called Geobear - https://www.geobear.co.uk/public-buildings/ - you can see how they did it by watching this promo film here - https://www.youtube.com/watch?v=mkV64mZ2V0w&feature=youtu.be

 You can read an article in The Cumberland News about fundraising for the project here.